javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 `assert.equal(value1, value2)`
 : The code inside `it` block, if the implementation is correct, should execute without errors.

     Functions `assert.*` are used to check whether `pow` works as expected.
 Right here we're using one of them -- `assert.equal`, it compares arguments and yields an error if they are not equal.
 Here it checks that the result of `pow(2, 3)` equals `8`.
+There are other types of comparisons and checks, that we'll add later.

-    There are other types of comparisons and checks that we'll see further.
+The specification can be executed, and it will run the test specified in `it` block.
+We'll see that later.

 ## The development flow